- 1 Running a Red Light May Cost A Life

 Adrienne Patterson, a victim pedestrian struck by a red-light, was running while trying to cross an intersection in Austin, TX in 2013 and suffered a traumatic brain injury (TBI).
 Patterson testified before the Texas Senate Committee on Transportation against the bill on red light camera ban stating, “Traumatic brain injury affects anxiety, coordination, socialization, exhaustion, personality, relationships, ability to function, depression, seizures, confusion, headaches, decision-making, contemplation, emotions, and vision.
 These are a few of the things I deal with on a daily basis”

-If you’ve been involved in an accident with a negligent driver who ran a red light, you need the Lion on your side to fight for you!
+If you’ve been involved in an accident with a negligent driver who ran a red light, you need Thompson Law on your side to fight for you!
 Don’t wait to get help.
 Thompson Law will get you set up with medical attention, even if you do not have health insurance and guide you through your road to recovery.
-Contact Thompson Law today at 844-308-8180 or on our online consultation form to schedule a free consultation and discuss the circumstances of your accident and how we can help you!
+Call Thompson Law today or use our online consultation form to schedule a free consultation and discuss the circumstances of your accident and how we can help you!